bence-bujdoso/walkie-talkie/README.md

 **Educational and Research Use Only**

-This project is provided for:
-- ✅ Educational purposes
+✅ Educational purposes
-- ✅ Research and analysis
+✅ Research and analysis
-- ✅ Authorized testing with proper license
+✅ Authorized testing with proper license

-This project is **NOT** for:
-- ❌ Illegal transmission
+❌ Illegal transmission
-- ❌ Violating radio regulations
+❌ Violating radio regulations
-- ❌ Commercial use without authorization
+❌ Commercial use without authorization

 **Use at your own risk.
 Author not responsible for misuse or damage.**